 You can also use special tools for memory testing, the ” Memtest86 ” level.

 The cause of the error may also be overheating of the system (in particular, due to its artificial overclocking).
 Disable such overclocking in BIOS (if available), and deactivate programs for such overclocking.

-Solution number 6.
-We engage a more powerful power supply
+Solution # 6 We engage a more powerful power supply

 Another effective solution to nvlddmkm.sys will be to activate a more powerful power supply in the system.
-A number of users considered the error in the article due to the insufficient power supply, so replacing it with a powerful alternative eliminated the problem.
+A number of users considered in the article an error occurred due to an insufficient power supply, so replacing it with a powerful alternative eliminated the problem.

-Solution No7.
+Solution # 7.
 We use the functionality of the utility CHKDSK

 Another option for solving dysfunction is to check the hard drive for errors.
 To do this, you must use the functionality of the CHKDSK utility.
 Run a command prompt and enter there: Chkdsk / f c: and press enter.
 Wait until the verification procedure is complete.